wombleton/gitlaw-nz/acts/M/Marine Reserves Act 1971.md

     *   (e) prescribe the conditions on which persons may remain within any reserve:

-    *   (f) prescribing offences in respect of the contravention of or non-compliance with any regulations made under this section, and the amount of the fines that may be imposed on summary conviction in respect of any such offences, which fines shall be an amount not exceeding $2,500\.
+    *   (f) prescribing offences in respect of the contravention of or non-compliance with any regulations made under this section, and the amount of the fines that may be imposed on conviction in respect of any such offences, which fines shall be an amount not exceeding $2,500\.

     Section 24(2): inserted, on 10 April 1990, by [section 60][84] of the Conservation Law Reform Act 1990 (1990 No 31).

+    Section 24(2)(f): amended, on 1 July 2013, by [section 413][77] of the Criminal Procedure Act 2011 (2011 No 81).

     Section 24(2)(f): amended, on 1 October 1996, by [section 316(1)][47] of the Fisheries Act 1996 (1996 No 88).